How to pick an emerald gemstone for your bespoke design

 - One of the rarer forms of emeralds we simply adore is the trapiche emerald.
 It is Mother Nature at her finest.
 The natural growth of the inclusions within an emerald makes it look like a naturally formed geometric sweet, it is truly a rarity.
 In our time within working in the Jewellery trade (a couple of decades) even we haven’t seen one in the flesh.

 Like other gemstones there are a few variables to consider when buying a stone; colour, cut, clarity and carat.
 We have already stated that the most desirable emerald colour is Columbian rich intense green and that the most common cuts of emeralds are emerald cuts, cushion and rounds.
 Carat relates to the three dimensional size of the stone.
 The larger the size the rarer it is hence the more money you spend per carat.
 Lastly the clarity, Mother Nature’s natural characteristics within a gem, its natural imperfections.
 Emeralds can have a really ornate display of inclusions sometimes resembling a forest within the stone.
 Fundamentally the more translucent the stone the rarer the stone is which reflects again with the price.
 In recent years emeralds have seen an influx in demand which has made the overall effect on emeralds boom, the prices aren’t too far off diamonds.

-Whilst our personal tastes sway to stones with bluey hues be it sapphire or tanzanite we always love the unusual stones Mother Nature throws our way.
+Whilst our personal tastes sway to stones with bluey hues be it sapphire or tanzanite to use in our contemporary creations we always love the unusual stones Mother Nature throws our way.
 We would love a trapiche emerald any day.